skentafi/ai-eng-hackathon-starter/docs/ARCHITECTURE.md

 This section summarizes the core logic modules and their responsibilities:

 - `schemas/estimator_model.py`
-  Defines the Pydantic models for request validation and response formatting.
+  Defines the core data models used for request validation and response formatting.
+See Estimation Schema Overview for field-level details.

 - `services/estimator_logic.py`
   Contains the `CostEstimator` class, which applies rule-based logic to compute total cost and assumptions.